 Aggressive action will be required for many organizations – business model changes, more extensive rigor on digital enablement, the acute awareness of customer behavior in the market and knowledge of ever-changing impacts on organizations (i.e. data security, gig economy, AI, machine learning).”

 Rüdiger Pläster, Executive Managing Director at ORT Medienverbund

 “I do see a bright future of all facets of CX.
-Never underestimate the customers’ expectation in CX.
+Never underestimate the customers’ expectations in CX.
 It will be growing and growing.
 Once the customer had a positive CX, it will set a new benchmark.
 It will also be thrilling to see how UX, customer centricity and empathy will be connected to the field of AI.
 2018 will be the year of CX and AI.

 Finding talents that understand the challenge and will be able to work on the ongoing convergence of analog and digital, will be still the top challenge.
-Also, companies really need to transform their structures to reflect customer centricity.
+Also, companies really need to transform their structures to reflect customer-centricity.
 This includes breaking down silos, which is still an issue.
 Let’s think in customer touchpoints instead.
 As I often refer to in my presentations: CX is not a package tour, it’s an expedition.

 Don’t underestimate culture.
 Plan transformation, reflect what business case makes it necessary, and take your co-workers and customers with you, that’s what we are doing.
 Start experimenting, build your hypothesis, fail fast and learn – and start all over again.
 A lean and agile culture will definitely support you in that matter.
 We call it a discovery and delivery track – internally we call ourselves the “dual track agency.”